iiasa/ixmp4/doc/source/devs/modules.rst

 Architecture
 ------------

-ixmp4 provides a Python API, a REST API and a compatibility layer for Oracle, Postgres and SQLite Databases.
+ixmp4 provides a Python API, a REST API and a compatibility layer for Postgres and SQLite Databases.
 The Python API can interact with databases directly or use the REST API of a compatible ixmp4 server instance.

 ::